BPI-SINOVOIP/BPI-Mainline-bsp/README.md

   5. Copy uImage and dtb files to ${BOOT_PARTITION}/bananapi/.

-  6. Copy your rootfs to partition 2 and copy kernel modules.
+  6. Copy your rootfs to rootfs partition and copy kernel modules.